15th Apr 2023

-Using supabase with `fastn` means we have to install `fastn` and supabase.
+means we have to install fastn

-`fastn` is an easy dependency, just a single binary, works well on windows, mac
+is an easy dependency, just a single binary, works well on windows, mac

 and linux (and more tomorrow, we intend to ensure people can use fastn from